aalfons/mediation-review-replication/README.md

 is a setting not commonly considered in the literature on robust mediation analysis, and we obtain preleminary results via a simulation study.

-More information can be found in our paper:
+More information can be found in our article:

 A. Alfons and D.R.
 Schley (2024).
 Robust mediation analysis: What we talk about when we talk about robustness.